Masaki Kobayashi: Early films (1953-1959)

+Peak of recognition (1959-1967)

 From 1959 to 1961, Kobayashi directed The Human Condition (1959–1961), a trilogy on the effects of World War II on a Japanese pacifist and socialist.
 The total length of the films is almost ten hours, which makes it one of the longest fiction films ever made for theatrical release.

 In 1962 he directed Harakiri, which won the Jury Prize at the 1963 Cannes Film Festival.
+The same year, he also directed The Inheritance which won the BAFTA United Nations award in 1964.

 In 1964, Kobayashi made Kwaidan (1964), his first color film, a collection of four ghost stories drawn from books by Lafcadio Hearn.
 Kwaidan won the Special Jury Prize at the 1965 Cannes Film Festival, and received an Academy Award nomination for Best Foreign Language Film.

+Later films (1967-1996)

 In 1968, Akira Kurosawa, Keisuke Kinoshita, Kon Ichikawa and Kobayashi founded the directors group, Shiki no kai-The Four Horsemen Club, in an attempt to create movies for younger generations.

 In 1969, he was a member of the jury at the 19th Berlin International Film Festival.

 He was also a candidate for directing the Japanese sequences for Tora!
 Tora!
 Tora! after Akira Kurosawa left the film.
 But instead Kinji Fukasaku and Toshio Masuda were chosen.

+In 1990, Kobayashi was awarded the Order of the Rising Sun by the Japanese government and the Order of Arts and Letters by the French government.

 One of his grand projects was a film on Yasushi Inoue's novel about Buddhist China, Tun Huang, which never came to fruition.